hcr5/hcr5/README.md

 I'm **hcr5**.
 I like to script in **Python**, **JavaScript**, **HTML**, and **CSS**.

-I have a passion for creating efficient and innovative code.
+I have a passion for writing efficient and fun code.
 Here are some of the things I enjoy working on:

 - **Web Development:** Building responsive and dynamic websites.
 - **Automation:** Writing scripts to automate repetitive tasks.